IHPC-Physics-AI/Missing-Physics-Rotor/README.md

 - We find that when the rotor approaches 500RPM, the rotor starts to wobble dramatically and ultimately stops upon contacting the magnets.
 This critical speed 500RPM corresponds to a rotational frequency of 8.33Hz, suggesting a possible resonance with one of the rotor’s rigid body modes.
 So when rotational frequency (aka driving frequency matches natural frequency of mode, resonance occurs.
 - Beating frequency traces 2Ωz −fX (starting from 7.87 Hz) and fX − Ωz (starting from 0.73 Hz) can also be spotted.
 What are these?
 For now no need to worry about this.
 - From FFT plot of 12mm rotor: At 2800s, a sharp drop in spin frequency is observed, coinciding with the spin frequency approaching approxi- mately one-third of the θ mode frequency and one-fourth of the Z mode frequency (see also Fig. 3a).
 This suggests a mode coupling and significant energy transfer to other modes.
 - In contrast, the smaller rotor exhibits a much cleaner spectrum (Fig. 5e), with the dominant frequency com- ponent closely tracking its rotational speed.
 The higher baseline RPM (> 14Hz) throughout the decay process keeps it away from low-frequency noise and modal cou- pling.
 Our NN is not dealing with low_frequency noise.

+# Updates 4/7/2025 #
+## f(x) NN Predictor Progress #
+- Successfully made corrections to 3rd cell in Colab to resolve shaping errors (using both x and x_dot as inputs).
+Now able to output comparisons between predictions of driving_force.
+- Dr Ooi's new code's predictions are much less accurate than my modified version.
+- Questions to ask on both versions (commented in script).